Communication

 Refer to the [compatible registers](#registers) list.

-From a Template
+### From a Template <a href="#from-a-template" id="from-a-template"></a>

-To add from a Template using existing settings, first you will need to have created a template from an existing Communication using the Save this item as a template setting in the Administrative section.
+To add from a Template using existing settings, first you will need to have created a template from an existing Communication using the **Save this item as a template** setting in the Administrative section.&#x20;

 1. Find the existing template you want to add from.
 You can find existing templates more easily using the DRAFTS > Templates [filter](#filters).